jhoerr/cloudmesh-manual/docs-source/source/installation/quickstart.rst

    ssh-keygen -t rsa -m pem

-In case you need to convert your key, to a pem certificate you can do it as follows
+In case you already have a key, that is not in pem format, you can convert it with

 .. code:: bash